 To maintain Windows-as-a-Service, Microsoft releases new feature releases twice a year and monthly quality updates which are managed by servicing channels.

 (Image Credit: Juriba, This graphic was updated Sept.
 15th, 2017)

 Why You Need A Windows 10 Servicing Readiness Tool

 Most large businesses will take about seven months to roll out a new Windows 10 version across their entire estate, while Microsoft ships new updates every six months.
 While you could theoretically skip an update as they are cumalative, this isn't a great idea.

-For example, if you start your upgrade process the day 1703 came out and you take seven months to upgrade, you will be finished by the end of October 2017.
+Theoretically speaking, if you start your upgrade process the day 1703 came out and you take seven months to upgrade, you will be finished by the end of October 2017.
 Microsoft will by then have already released the Fall Creators Update (1710).
-If you now start the upgrade process once 1803 is released, 1703 will be end-of-life BEFORE you have finished migrating all of your business users, (and for most larger enterprises, a seven month migration timeline is very optimistic.)
+If you now start the upgrade process once 1803 is released, 1703 will be end-of-life BEFORE you have finished migrating all of your business users — and for most larger enterprises, a seven month migration timeline is very optimistic.

 As a consequence of these frequent updates, IT faces an increased frequency of application and hardware testing as well as a larger need for transparency on application dependencies and application compatibility.

 Setting Yourself Up For Success With A Scalable, Repeatable Process